Women have unique health issues and some of the health issues impact both men and women differently but there are a few issues

 Reusable menstrual cups should be washed and cleaned before being reinserted into your vagina.
 Your cup should be emptied a minimum of twice daily.
 Reusable menstrual cups are durable and may last for six months to 10 years with proper care.
 Throw away disposable cups after removal.

-Dr. Ashish Saini is the Best Sexologist in Delhi and the best Urologist in Delhi NCR.
+Dr. Ashish Saini is the Best Andrologist in Delhi and the Best Urologist in Delhi NCR.
 A Gold Medalist from AIIMS New Delhi, he has to his name various complex Urological and Sexology related surgeries done in large numbers in his 12+ years of experience.
 He has been awarded several times for the outstanding work done in his journey till now.

 1. Can vaginal cups cause problems?